This roasted red pepper baked ricotta dip is perfect for holiday entertaining! One of our favorite easy appetizers for a crowd. Vegetarian.

 A simple baked ricotta cheese with roasted red pepper sauce.
 Perfect for entertaining!

 - 1 large red bell pepper

-- 2 clove garlic, chopped and divided
+- 2 cloves garlic, roughly chopped

 - salt and pepper to taste

-- 2 Tbsp. balsamic vinegar
+- 2 Tablespoons balsamic vinegar

-- 1.5 cups ricotta cheese
+- 1 ½ cups ricotta cheese

-- Pour red pepper sauce over ricotta.
-Bake at 400 for 10-15 minutes, until cheese is heated through.
+- Bake at 400 F for 10-15 minutes, until cheese is heated through.